 (a) in the case of a members' voluntary winding up, by a general meeting of the company summoned specially for that purpose, or

-(b) in the case of a creditors' voluntary winding up, by a [decision of the company's creditors made by a qualifying decision procedure instigated] specially for that purpose in accordance with the rules.
+(b) in the case of a creditors' voluntary winding up, by a [decision of the company's creditors made by a qualifying decision procedure instigated] specially for that purpose in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.